 The first panel in the Budget section will ask you to select how much money you have available to spend on your tuition fees per year.
 This does not include the full cost of your degree tuition, just the costs for one year of studies.
-Select a range you will realistically be able to spend on your tuition every year.
+Set a sum you will realistically be able to spend on your tuition every year.

-The final step is to select how much money you can spend for living in the country during your studies.
-This amount includes the money you will have to spend every month on accommodation, paying for utilities, food, study materials, clothes and any other extra expenses.
-Select a range, just like before.
+The final step is to select how much money you can spend to live in the country during your studies.
+This amount includes the money you will have to spend every month on accommodation, paying for utilities, food, study materials, clothes, and any other extra expenses.
+Select a sum, just like before.